Senior Dog Food Guide for Older Dogs

 Has your senior dog stopped eating?
 Do not stress too much; as they age, dogs tend to become less active and eat less to maintain their weight.
 Cognitive changes could impact a senior dog's eating schedule or frequency, too.
 For a dog who is still in good shape, this is not a huge concern, but there are a few steps you can take:

 - See your vet.
 A professional can help rule out any serious underlying causes and prescribe supplements or new foods to help keep your dog on track into his twilight years.
 Set a regular schedule for checkups; twice a year is recommended for senior dogs.

 - Try a new flavor.
 If your senior pup has developed an aversion to a particular flavor or ingredient, or if he is simply grown bored of his usual food, switching things up might help.

 - Add moisture.
 Canned, fresh, or raw foods are often more palatable than dry foods to picky dogs (of any age) due to the extra moisture inside.
 Adding a little water to kibble is also an option.

 - Pick an energy-dense food.
 They are usually higher in fat and therefore more palatable for many dogs.

-For more advice on what to feed an old dog that will not eat, and how to put weight on an old dog who is losing pounds, check out this guide.
+For more advice on what to feed an old dog that will not eat, and how to put weight on an old dog who is losing pounds, check out our "Dog Not Eating" guide.